CISecurity/ControlsAssessmentSpecification/control-13/control-13.8.rst

 * M3 = List of all endpoints without a business need to support external removable media
 * M4 = List of appropriately configured endpoints without a need to support external removable media
 * M5 = List of inappropriately configured endpoints without a need to support external removable media
-* M6 = The number of endpoints supporting external removable media (count of M1)
+* M6 = Count of endpoints supporting external removable media (count of M1)
-* M7 = The number of endpoints with a business need to support external removable media (count of M2)
+* M7 = Count of endpoints with a business need to support external removable media (count of M2)
-* M8 = The number of endpoints without a business need to support external removable media (count of M3)
+* M8 = Count of endpoints without a business need to support external removable media (count of M3)
-* M9 = The number of appropriately configured endpoints without a need to support external removable media (count of M4)
+* M9 = Count of appropriately configured endpoints without a need to support external removable media (count of M4)
-* M10 = The number of inappropriately configured endpoints without a need to support external removable media (count of M5)
+* M10 = Count of inappropriately configured endpoints without a need to support external removable media (count of M5)

 Metrics
 -------